cloudera/llama/README-hadoop.txt

 ..... formats the git patch series into 'cloudera/patches/' ..... writes the git log into 'cloudera/CHANGES.cloudera.txt' ..... copies 'tools/redist' into 'cloudera/'
-..... calls '//tools/generate-build-properties' script which:
+..... calls '//tools/generate-build-properties' script which creates 'cloudera/build.properties',
-...... creates 'cloudera/build.propeties', which includes the git hash, the base branch, the branch being built, the version number, etc.
+which includes the git hash, the base branch, the branch being built, the version number, etc.
-... calls 'cloudera/apply-patches' script which:
-.... just calls 'git-apply' on everything inside 'cloudera/patches' ... calls 'cloudera/do-release-build' with +JAVA32_HOME+ and +JAVA64_HOME+ set
+... calls 'cloudera/apply-patches' script which just calls 'git-apply' on everything inside 'cloudera/patches' ... calls 'cloudera/do-release-build' with +JAVA32_HOME+ and +JAVA64_HOME+ set
 by properties in 'build.properties' or 'my.properties'
 .... checks JDKs that they are the right architecture .... runs the right ant commands to build a Hadoop release (pretty much following the HowToRelease hadoop wiki)

-== Package Targets
+=== Source Package Targets

 Brief summary: the package targets take the output of '//:supportedHadoopPackage' and package them as source RPMs and source Debs.
 There are currently no stitch